Our Attorney Helps Families Pursue Wrongful Death Claims

 Contact Our Attorneys When Ready

-When your family is ready after grieving the loved one you lost, the John Price Law Firm, LLC can help explore a claim for wrongful death compensation.
-We offer a free evaluation to determine the merits of the claim and advise the surviving family on how to proceed.
-There may be liability or there may not be a viable case.
+When your family is ready after grieving the loved one you lost, we can help explore a claim for wrongful death compensation.
+We offer a free evaluation to determine the claim’s merits and advise the surviving family on how to proceed.
+There may be a liability, or there may not be a viable case.
 If there is a wrongful death case, we want to be sure the family is committed to pursuing justice.

 Experienced in Wrongful Death Compensation